|

 and of our contemporary teachers, including Thich Nhat Hanh;

-and to affirm our faith in the capacity within ourselves
+and to affirm our faith in the capacity

-and all persons, both men and women
+within ourselves and all persons,

-of every race, orientation and class,
+both men and women of every race, orientation and class,

-to realize full and perfect Enlightenment.
+to realize full and complete Enlightenment.

 |

-intended by the Buddha, is not exclusively "Buddhist" but
+spirituality, as it was originally intended by the Buddha, is not

-The word "Buddha" simply means to be "awake" or
+simply means to be "awake" or "enlightened,"

-"enlightened," which is the potential in every person.
+which is the potential in every person.
+Mindfulness is not limited

-Mindfulness is not limited to one religion, it is an ecumenical
+to one religion, it is an ecumenical spiritual practice and a

-spiritual practice and a non-sectarian way of life that can benefit
+non-sectarian way of life that can benefit anyone and everyone,

-anyone and everyone, whether Buddhist, Christian, Jewish, or those
+whether Buddhist, Christian, Jewish, or those of other faiths as

-of other faiths as well as the non-religious.
+well as the non-religious.

 We are intentionally very beginner-friendly, and we warmly welcome